London stocks end higher for third month

-London stocks closed higher on Friday, logging a third straight month of gains, as investors cheered an in-line inflation reading from the U.S. that brought back some hopes of a September rate cut by the Federal Reserve.
+LONDON: London stocks closed higher on Friday, logging a third straight month of gains, as investors cheered an in-line inflation reading from the US that brought back some hopes of a September rate cut by the Federal Reserve.

 The blue-chip FTSE 100 index rose 0.5%, while the mid-cap FTSE 250 was up 0.3%.
 Both indexes logged a third straight month of gains, despite ending the week lower.